DrFirstLee/drfirstlee.github.io/_posts/2025-05-09-DINO_Detection.md

 ####  Idea 5: Mixed Query Selection (MQS)

-Existing DETR-based queries mostly used the **same static queries for all images**, and while there was a method like Deformable DETR that used dynamic queries, changing the content as well could 오히려 cause confusion.
+Existing DETR-based queries mostly used the **same static queries for all images**, and while there was a method like Deformable DETR that used dynamic queries, changing the content as well could cause confusion.
 DINO introduces a **Mixed Query Selection** strategy that compromises the advantages of both.

 ---